With the days getting longer and the warmer months just around the corner, let’s make a flowy maxi dress to prepare for the fun months ahead!

 What’s great about this project, is that you can add a waist detail to basic t-shirt to create a more figure-flattering silhouette, add a new hemline to an old skirt for a whole new look, or add lace to a basic camisole for a touch of sex appeal.
 Basically, today’s DIY can carry on to give some new life to several other pieces in your closet when you are done.

 This lace maxi dress started out as a basic slip with a mid-calf hemline and ugly boxy shape.
 It wasn’t really flattering and I never wore it.
 Now, it’s one of my favorite pieces and I can’t wait for the weather to warm up so I can wear it more.

 When you are looking for pieces to refashion, I like to find quality fabrics in basic shapes.
-I think it lets you get more creative and experiment a bit more.
-If you can find something in a longer length, that’s always a plus since you’ll have some extra fabric depending on what kind of refashion you plan on doing.
+I think it lets you get more creative and experiment just a bit more.
+If you can find something in a longer length, that’s always a plus since you’ll have some extra fabric depending on what you plan on doing.
 You can read my thrift shopping guide to score great pieces to get started here.